 While the upfront cost may seem daunting, consider the long-term value and enjoyment a hot tub can provide, along with its therapeutic benefits.

 When is the best time to buy a hot tub?

-According to Consumer Reports, the best time to buy a hot tub would be promotional sales two weeks before and after the holidays, during Labor Day and Memorial Day.
-Local dealerships also give significant discounts during state fairs so also look out for that time.
+According to Consumer Reports, the ideal times to purchase a hot tub are during promotional sales two weeks before and after major holidays, such as Labor Day and Memorial Day.
+Local dealerships often offer significant discounts during state fairs, so keep an eye out for those opportunities.